RobMeyer/robmeyer.github.io/content/posts/0003-HugoProblems/index.md

 * I tried installing `Twig Formatter`, `PHP Twig`, `Twig Language`, and `Twig Language 2` VS Code extensions, setting my document Language Mode to `HTML (twig)`.
 This stopped the automatic format on save, but oddly VS Code likes to forget the language mode after a few minutes.

 # Code snippet syntax highlighting
 One great thing about Hugo is compile-time code syntax highlighting.
 Visitors shouldn't need their browser to download and run JavaScript to syntax highlight code snippets.
 But, I found that it wasn't syntax highlighting my HTML and CSS snippets.
 First, I went down a rabbit-hole checking that my `config.toml` was properly configured for `markup.highlight`, which was actually non-trivial because I "ejected" from hugo-coder many Hugo versions ago and am using some configuration keys that are still supported but likely on the path to deprecation.
 Next I looked at the available Chroma themes and went down a light+dark mode side quest (more on that later).

 Finally, I remembered that markdown supports a way to hint which language the code snippet is in.
-Triple-backtick alone is a generic code snippet:
+Triple-backtick alone is a generic code snippet.
+Instead of the following:

 ````
 ```